oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ```

 #quote(block: true)[
-Note that for such restrictions the Sharing Group Name MUST exist and
+Note that for such restrictions the Sharing Group Name SHALL exist and
-all participants MUST know the associated Sharing Group IDs to allow for
+all participants SHALL know the associated Sharing Group IDs to allow
-automation.
+for automation.
 ]

 ===== Document Property - Distribution - Sharing Group